🇵🇹 Portugal · Banco de Portugal · MiCA CASP

 Yes.
 Portugal offers 21% corporate tax (below EU average), a straightforward regulatory process through Banco de Portugal, EU membership with MiCA passporting, and a growing tech ecosystem in Lisbon.
 Operational costs are significantly lower than France, Germany, or Ireland.

-3–6 months from application submission to authorization.
+3–6 months from application submission to authorisation.
 VASP AML registration is faster (4–8 weeks).
 Portugal is generally considered one of the more accessible MiCA regulatory environments.

 The 2023 Portuguese crypto tax reform introduced a structured framework: crypto held over 1 year is exempt from capital gains for individuals.
 Corporate crypto income is taxed at 21%.
 The NHR scheme can reduce income tax to 20% flat rate for qualifying non-habitual residents for 10 years.

 Yes.
-A Portuguese MiCA CASP authorization provides EU passporting rights — you can offer crypto services in all 27 EU member states without separate national licenses.
+A Portuguese MiCA CASP authorisation provides EU passporting rights — you can offer crypto services in all 27 EU member states without separate national licences.

 Related European Crypto Jurisdictions